Keeping the Glow with your Partner – Permission to Criticise !

 Posted by: Sue Atkins

-This worksheet gives you complete permission to let it all out – all the frustrations, resentments, anger, disappointments, annoyances and pain you feel for your partner at times.
+This article gives you complete permission to let it all out – all the frustrations, resentments, anger, disappointments, annoyances and pain you feel for your partner at times.

 Don’t hold back – give it 110% of your energy – this is a no holds barred worksheet!